-You've probably seen "Man vs. Wild," the TV show about surviving in the wilderness on roots, berries and available wildlife while fending off predators.
+You might have seen "Man vs. Wild," the TV show about surviving in the wilderness on roots, berries and available wildlife while fending off predators.

 It's not unlike investing for retirement.